 The ESS team is responsible for administering the ESS and regulating businesses that participate in the scheme.
 The NSW Energy Savings Scheme (ESS) seeks to reduce energy consumption in NSW by creating financial incentives for organisations to invest in energy saving projects.

-Our Pricing and Policy team comprises of the Energy and Transport team, and the Water Pricing and Local Government team.
+Our Pricing and Policy team is made up of the Energy and Transport team, and the Water Pricing and Local Government team.

 The Energy and Transport team’s core reviews include energy market monitoring, solar feed-tariffs, public transport fares and rail access.
 Often our reviews involve analysing large data sets.

 The Water Pricing and Local Government team set water prices in Sydney, the Central Coast, the Hunter, Broken Hill and the Murray Darling Basin.
-The team also determine the rate peg, assess applications from councils for special variations above the rate peg, and review councils’ contributions plans – which determine how much developers pay to fund local infrastructure in new development areas.
+The team also determines the rate peg, assesses applications from councils for special variations above the rate peg, and reviews councils’ contributions plans – which determine how much developers pay to fund local infrastructure in new development areas.

 Our Corporate Services team provides advice and support to IPART and the Secretariat on the following:

 Your role at IPART